openmc-dev/openmc/docs/source/usersguide/geometry.rst

 required.
 If DAGMC materials are assigned using the `University of Wisconsin Unified Workflow`_ (UWUW), however, material IDs in the UWUW material library may overlap with those used in the CSG geometry.
 In this case, overlaps in the UWUW and OpenMC material ID space will cause an error.
-To automatically resolved these ID overlaps, ``auto_ids`` can be set to ``True`` to append the UWUW material IDs to the OpenMC material ID space.
+To automatically resolve these ID overlaps, ``auto_ids`` can be set to ``True`` to append the UWUW material IDs to the OpenMC material ID space.